Examples of Assets in Accounting

 - Furniture: It is a long term asset for us but for furniture manufacturers (like- IKEA etc.) and for furniture showrooms, it will be a part of their inventory.

-So what really matters is how you use and perceive the assets and this will determine its classification in your balance sheet.
+So what really matters is how you use and perceive and this will determine its classification of assets in your balance sheet.

 This has been a guide to Examples of Assets in Accounting.
 Here we discuss the most common classification of assets in accounting including Current Assets, Capital Assets, and Intangible Assets.
 You may learn more about accounting from the following articles –